πConfigure

 port

 Port of the vantage6 server.
-Should be 443
+Should be 443 in most cases.

 api_path

 Path of the API.
-Usually empty or /api
+Usually empty or /api.

 task_dir